 Creating Mailing Lists

-Once inside your new contact list, you will be able to add contacts using the Add List Contacts button.
+- Once inside your new contact list, you will be able to add contacts using the Add list contacts button or by selecting from the options in the empty mailing list.

 There are two options for adding contacts: Upload a File or Manual Input.
 Manual Input is used when typing contacts from hand or copying from an Excel sheet.
 It is not recommended for large numbers of contacts.
 The Upload a File option will prompt you to upload a file containing your contacts.
 It is recommended that you download and use the Example Document provided since mailing lists require a specific format to upload successfully.